-Karashi vs Wasabi: Japanese Pungent Condiments
+Karashi vs. Wasabi: Pungent Japanese Condiments

-When it comes to the condiment for traditional Japanese buckwheat noodles “Soba (蕎麦)”, or “Nihon Soba (日本そば)”, in addition to “Shichimi Togarashi (七味唐辛子)“, I love to add grated Japanese horseradish “Wasabi (わさび)” to the cup of soba.
+When it comes to the condiment for traditional Japanese buckwheat noodles, Soba or Nihon Soba, in addition to Shichimi Togarashi, I love to add grated Japanese horseradish Wasabi (わさび) to the cup of Soba.

-In terms of the condiment for Nihon Soba, I think Wasabi is a normal choice, but some people, especially those living in Niigata Prefecture, prefer adding “Karashi (からし)” to the soba cup.
+Regarding the condiment for Nihon Soba, I think Wasabi is a regular choice.
+But some people, especially those living in Niigata Prefecture, prefer adding Karashi (からし) to the soba cup.

-Actually, Karashi is an essential condiment for Niigata’s specialty “Hegi Soba (へぎそば)“, and in fact, if you have a chance to go to a famous Hegi Soba restaurant in Niigata “Kojimaya (小嶋屋)”, in place of Wasabi, Karashi will come with their Hegi Soba noodles.
+Karashi is an essential condiment for Niigata’s specialty, Hegi Soba; If you have a chance to dine at the famous Hegi Soba restaurant Kojimaya (小嶋屋), Karashi will come, in place of Wasabi, with their Hegi Soba noodles.

-The Difference: Karashi vs Wasabi
+Karashi vs. Wasabi

-Meanwhile, Karashi is similar in taste to Western yellow mustard but usually more intense in pungency and aroma.
+On the other hand, Karashi tastes like Western yellow mustard but is usually more intense in spiciness and aroma.

 As for usage, Wasabi can remove the fishy smell and is well-known as a condiment/garnish for Sushi and Sashimi.
 In addition to being used for such raw fish dishes, Wasabi serves as a flavoring for snacks in Japan, including these.